Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Computing the New Traffic Plan

-Only if we cannot admit all new flows, we lift the conservative locks (configurations which cause transition interference, cf. Sec.~\ref{sec:constructing:locking} remain locked) and expose the \enquote{full} conflict-graph to the GFH.
-This second phase widens the search space for the GFH at the expense of longer runtime, and active flows now may be reconfigured.
-If the GFH rejects any active flows in the second phase, we revert to the result from the first phase which is guaranteed to include all active flows in the new traffic plan \(p'\).
+Only if we cannot admit all new flows, we release the conservative locks (configurations which cause transition interference, cf. Sec.~\ref{sec:constructing:locking} remain locked) and expose the \enquote{full} conflict graph to the GFH.
+This second phase widens the search space for the GFH at the expense of a longer runtime, and active flows now may be reconfigured.
+If the GFH rejects any active flows in the second phase, we revert to the result from the first phase, which is guaranteed to include all active flows in the new traffic plan \(p'\).